sliscak/ideas/list.md

 48. Train and use a transformer based model to predict the output of a function or source code without executing it.
 Use source code as input for the transformer and the output from the transformer model would be the result/output of the source code or function as if it was executed.
 49. A transformer based Transpiller or Compiller that would take source code(text string) a input and output a binary string.
-50. A trasformer based model that would transpile/translate code to code from one architecture to another like: from x64 to ARM64.
+50. A trasformer based model that would transpile/translate binart code to  binary code from one architecture to another like: from x64 to ARM64.
 Translate/convert code to code.
 The input would be a binary code(string) of a part or of the whole binary executable(of one architecture) and the output of the transformer would be the binary code of the target architecture.
 The transformer would be trained on input-output pairs, the first part of the pair would be the binary code of the input architecure and the second part would be the binary code of the target architecture.
+The T5 transformer model could be used:
+Example:
+  Input:
+    Translate from x64 to ARM64: {here would be the x64 binary code }

+  Output:
+    {here would be the ARM64 binary code}

+ Or the transformer model could translate binary code(of one architecture) to assembly code(of the targert architecture).

+ 51.A transformer model that would translate assembly code of one architecture to assembly code of a target architecture.(from x64 assembly to AMR assembly, x64 assembly to RICS, etc.)
+ A T5 transformer model could be used:
+ Example:
+  Input:
+    "Translate from x64 to ARM64: {here would be the x64 assembly code }"

+  Output:
+    "{here would be the ARM64 assembly code}"